 Modelling is the process of conceptualizing and refining the specification.
-A specification undergoes a manual synthesis process that generates a model of an implementation.
-The result of the modelling phase is a model, which is specified in an Internal Design Representation (IDR)[18].
+The result of the modelling phase is a model, which is specified in an Internal Design Representation (IDR) [21].

-That model may contain multiple models of computation and there is a trade-off between scalability and expressiveness in this IDR[46].
+That model may contain multiple models of computation and there is a trade-off between scalability and expressiveness in this IDR [53].

 Modelling in the context of Co-Design is sometimes called cospecification.
-In Figure 3.1 the design process has been depicted, which will be described in this Chapter.
+The design process has been depicted in Figure 3.1 and will be described in this chapter.